What is Giving Compass?

 • Esteban Ortiz-Ospina examines the realities hidden in gender wage gap data from around the world, revealing patterns.

-• How can donors use this information to guide their giving?
-What does the loss of wages mean for women?
+• How can you use this information to guide your giving?
+Where is support needed most?

 • Read about the cost of gender inequality globally.